noir-lang/noir/README.md

 Noir is free and open source.
 It is distributed under a dual license.
 (MIT/APACHE)

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Barretenberg License

+Barretenberg is currently the only backend that Noir has integrated.
+It is licensed under GPL V2.0.